Fazeel Najeeb

-Fazeel holds a PhD in Commercial Law (Intellectual Property), an LLM in International Business Law, and a BA Honours degree in Economics.
-He acquired education from the United Kingdom.
+Fazeel obtained a PhD in Commercial Law (Intellectual Property), an LLM in International Business Law, and a BA Honours degree in Economics.
+He acquired his education from the United Kingdom.

+Career

+He began his public service in 1987 at the Ministry of Trade and Industry.
+He also had his own consulting firm, before taking up his doctoral studies in London.
+He assumed office at Maldives Monetary Authority in 2008.

 After assuming the office of the Governor of MMA, in 2009 Fazeel introduced the first prudential regulations for banks in the Maldives – a set of 11 prudential regulations.
 In the same year he also proposed to the government, the first banking act of Maldives and introduced the first ever monetary policy framework and operations at the Central Bank, and, simultaneously introduced the auctioning of treasury bills.
+In 2017, he was appointed as the State Minister of Foreign Affairs during the Yameen administration.
+He was later appointed as the Ambassador of Maldives to China in 2024.